dsanmartin/chilean-bills-classification/README.md

-# Machine Learning Models for Chilean Banknotes Classification
+# A Deep Learning Model for Chilean Bills Classification